Author has written 10 stories for Harry Potter, Twilight, Lord of the Rings, Percy Jackson and the Olympians, Addams Family, and Sherlock.

 Example: “Who gave you that drink?
 They gave it to me.”

 Example: “Whom did you give that drink to?
+(Or 'To whom did you give that drink?')
 I gave the drink to them.”

 Got that?
 If you're actually taking notes, take a moment now to write a few practice sentences using both 'who' and 'whom' correctly.
 If you're feeling uncertain, use 'they' and 'them' as responses to your sentences to check if you're doing it properly.
 All you need to remember is that 'who' goes with 'they', and 'whom' goes with 'them'.